apestoniLMU/3801-Answer-Key/README.md

 * **Shape:** A variant data type representing a three-dimensional geometric shape, which implements methods for calculating volume and surface area.
 Implemented variants are `Box` and `Sphere`.
 * **Binary Search Tree:** A simple binary search tree with similar functionality to the one implemented in homework 2.
 Implemented as an algebraic data type, rather than classes or structures.

-## Homework 4:
+### Homework 4:

 This assignment follows a single exercise in C, C++, and Rust: the implementation of a stack as a dynamically sized array.
-This data structure is implemented as a generic class in C++ and Rust, while the C implementation uses strings.
+This data structure is implemented generically in C++ and Rust, while the C implementation uses strings.
 In all languages, the stack structure supports `push` and `pop` operations, as well as functions for checking whether the stack is empty or full.
-The C and C++ implementations dynamically reallocate the size of the structure's internal array to grow and shrink to best fit the current number of elements; the Rust implementation wraps a vector that handles resizing automatically.
+The C and C++ implementations dynamically reallocate the size of the structure's internal array to grow and shrink to best fit the current number of elements; the Rust implementation wraps a vector that handles resizing automatically, while also implementing a `peek` function.

 ------